PabloPineda6/Cypress_Learning/README.md

 1. Open the therminal and type: npm init, and fill the information required (any info can be eddited or added later in the package.json file)
 2. Install Cypress by typing: npm install cypress (the version installed can be checked in the package.json file)

-* Delete option not used on the file package.json, under the option "scripts": The option "test": "echo "Error: no test specified" && exit 1" won't be used, Let's delete it
+* Delete option not used in the file package.json, under the option "scripts": The option "test": "echo "Error: no test specified" && exit 1" won't be used, Let's delete it and place this two commands:

+    a. "cy:open": "cypress open",
+    b. "cy:run": "cypress run"

 ## Prettier install and rules definition
 1. Install Prettier by typing in the therminal: npm install prettier.
 Prettier is an automated code formating tool (the version installed can be checked in the package.json file)